Hacault14/DistributedProject/README.md

 ### Content Management
 - **Create and Edit Posts**: Users can create new blog posts, edit existing ones, and customize their content with rich text formatting.
+- **Attach Photos to Posts**: Users can attach photos to posts to enhance their posts
 - **Delete Posts**: Capability to remove or archive posts as needed.

 ### Commenting and Interaction
-Enabling a vibrant community, users can engage with blog posts through comments, reactions, and sharing.
+Enabling a vibrant community, users can engage with blog posts through comments.
 This fosters interaction and discussion among users.